ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 9 So I went to the angel, telling him to give me the little book.
 And he said to me, *“Take it and eat it; it will make your stomach bitter, but in your mouth it will be sweet as honey.”*
 > 10 I took the little book out of the angel’s hand and ate it, and in my mouth it was sweet as honey; and when I had eaten it, my stomach was made bitter.
 > 11 And they said to me, *“You must prophesy again concerning many peoples and nations and tongues and kings.”*

+**Revelation 10 Summary**

+***In Chapter 10, John*** sees a mighty angel descending from heaven, clothed with a cloud, a rainbow on his head, and his face shining like the sun.
+He holds a little scroll open in his hand and stands with one foot on the sea and one on the land, declaring that when the seventh trumpet sounds, the mystery of God will be completed as He announced to His prophets (*vv.
+1–7*).
+John is then told to take the little scroll and eat it; it is sweet in his mouth but bitter in his stomach.
+He is instructed that he must prophesy again concerning many peoples, nations, languages, and kings (*vv.
+8–11*).

+***Christ is presented as*** the Lord whose purposes are nearing fulfillment, the one whose mystery will be completed at the sound of the seventh trumpet (*v.
+7*).

+***Believers should*** receive and proclaim God’s word faithfully, recognizing that His revelation may be both sweet and bitter as His purposes unfold (*vv.
+9–11*).

 **The Two Witnesses** *(11:1-14)*